-- ENG 210 (Practical Grammar) and Eng 303 (Professional and Technical Writing) are recommended electives. - Students interested in careers which require a specific proficiency (such as mastery of a foreign language) are encouraged to take electives consistent with those career options. - POS 451 Public Personnel Administration is a prerequisite for POS 493. - POS 493 Public Administration Internship This course provides field experience in a public or non-profit agency.
-Please contact the Public Administration Internship Coordinator for additional requirements. - POS 494 Pre-law Internship Please contact the Pre-law Internship Coordinator for the requirements.
-This course provides field experience in a public agency, such as a public defender's office or legislative body, as well as private law firms
+ENG 210 (Practical Grammar) and Eng 303 (Professional and Technical Writing) are recommended electives.

+Students interested in careers which require a specific proficiency (such as mastery of a foreign language) are encouraged to take electives consistent with those career options.

+POS 451 - Public Personnel Administration is a prerequisite for POS 493.

+POS 493 - Public Administration Internship - This course provides field experience in a public or nonprofit agency.
+Please contact the Public Administration Internship Coordinator for additional requirements.

+POS 494 - Pre-law Internship - Please contact the Pre-law Internship Coordinator for the requirements.
+This course provides field experience in a public agency, such as a public defender's office or legislative body, as well as private law firms.
-Minor in Intelligence Studies

-COURSE course title hours

-POS 333 RESEARCH METHODS 3

-POS 360 International Relations 3

-INS 400 Fundamentals of Intelligence 3

-INS 410 Strategic and Critical Management in Intelligence 3

-INS 411 Leadership and Diplomacy 3

-INS 412 Introduction to Area Studies 3

-TOTAL HOURS REQUIRED 18

-TOTAL DEGREE HOURS REQUIRED 18 ----------------------------- ----

-The minor in intelligence studies is an 18 credit hour program comprising six courses designed to introduce students, with both the scope and depth of theories and research skills. in the science of intellegience gathering required to compete in the current intelligence career market.
-Minor courses include: POS 333.
-POS 360, INS 400, INS 410, LNS 411 and LNS 412.